R10836/CSU-CS_DS-Assignments/README.md

 🎉🎉🎉

-Hi!
-Welcome to my repository! 👋👋👋
+Hi! 👋 Welcome to my repository!

 This repository contains a collection of coursework assignments and lab code that I authored during my studies at Central South University (CSU).
 Here, you'll find a comprehensive record of my academic journey in both computer science and data science fields.
+If you find it useful or interesting, I'd greatly appreciate it if you could ==**star**== ⭐️ this repository.

 ## About Me